Meet your 2019 Board of Directors

 How has your UM education benefited you in your post-college life?
 UM ignited my passion for not only higher education but also for this place we all love…UM

 What’s your favorite aspect of serving on the UMAA Board of Directors?
 As a passionate UM graduate and new member to the board, I am excited to learn about how my voice and experience can not only enhance the amazing work done by this group of diverse and talented people, but to continue to strengthen UM’s connection to proud Griz Alums around the world.

 Seth Bodnar, President, University of Montana

-Jed Liston, '82, '00 Director, Alumni Relations & President/CEO, UM Alumni Association
+Jed Liston, '82, '00 Director, Alumni Relations and President/CEO, UM Alumni Association